peterkhe1999/CheatSheet/OSEP/README.md

 ### Dechaining with WMI

+2 main issues that cause the high detection rate: the use of the **Shell** method and the identifiable PowerShell download cradle.

+When the PowerShell process is created directly from the VBA code through Shell, it becomes a child process of Microsoft Word. => Suspicious

+Use WMI to query, filter, and resolve a host of information on a Windows OS.

+Use WMI from VBA to create a PowerShell process instead of having it as a child process of Microsoft Word.

+Winmgmt is the WMI service within the SVCHOST process running under the LocalSystem account.

+When performing an action, the Winmgmt WMI service is created in a separate process as a child process of `Wmiprvse.exe`, i.e. de-chain the PowerShell process from Microsoft Word.

-PowerShell is running as a 64-bit process => update the PowerShell shellcode runner script accordingly
+PowerShell is running as a 64-bit process => Update the PowerShell shellcode runner script accordingly.

 ```VB
 Sub Document_Open()